ARCAD-Software/microservices-vscode/docs/code-similarity.md

 ### Navigating Results

-After the search completes, you can view and compare pseudocode by:

-1. Right-clicking a match in the **Code Similarity Results** view
-2. Selecting **Show Compared Pseudocode**
+After the search completes, you can view and compare pseudocode by right-clicking on a match in the **Code Similarity Results** view and selecting the **Show Compared Pseudocode** option.

 This opens a comparison panel: